-An Integrated Feasibility Report and Environmental Impact Statement for SCNTB CSRM project was completed on 30 December 2010.
-The 2010 Authorized Plan consisted of a 52,150-foot-long berm and dune system, approximately 9.9 miles of shoreline, extending from the boundary of Topsail Beach and Surf City limits to the southern edge of the Coastal Barrier Resources Act (CBRA) Zone in NTB (Figure 1).
-The system was to be constructed to an elevation of 14 feet North Atlantic Vertical Datum 1988 (NAVD 88) and a 25-foot-wide crest, fronted by a 50-foot-wide berm at an elevation of 6-foot (NAVD 88) and renourished seven times over 50 years at fixed six-year intervals.
-Other features of the project included dune vegetation and the construction of 60 dune walkover structures.
+The FEA/EIS for SCNTB CSRM project was completed on 30 December 2010.
+The Recommended Plan in 2010 consisted of a 52,150-foot-long berm and dune system along approximately 9.9 miles of shoreline, extending from the boundary of Topsail Beach and Surf City limits to the southern edge of the Coastal Barrier Resources Act (CBRA) Zone in NTB (Figure 1).
+The dune system was to be constructed to an elevation of 14 feet North Atlantic Vertical Datum 1988 (NAVD 88) and a 25-foot-wide crest, fronted by a 50-foot-wide berm at an elevation of 6-foot (NAVD 88) and renourished seven times over 50 years at fixed six-year intervals.
+Other features of the project included dune vegetation and the construction of 60 public dune walkover structures.
 Sand for the berm and dune construction and renourishment intervals was to be taken from borrow sites identified between one and six miles off the coast of Topsail Island.
-The plan also included post-construction monitoring over the period of Federal participation (i. e.
-50 years) to ensure project performance and adjust the renourishment plan as needed.
+The plan also included post-construction monitoring over the period of Federal participation (i.e., 50 years) to ensure project performance and adjust the renourishment plan as needed.

-The 2010 Authorized Plan reduced risks to residences and commercial properties along the project shoreline, with incidental recreation benefits.
-A total of 828 permanent easements were required to implement the project: 502 within the Town of Surf City and 326 within the Town of NTB.
-Adequate parking and public access was also required.
-Due to the adherence of mitigative measures outlined in Tables 13 and 14, the plan would not have adverse environmental effects.
+The Recommended Plan within the FEA/EIS reduced risks to residences and commercial properties along the project shoreline, with incidental recreation benefits.
+A total of 828 permanent easements was required to implement the project: 502 within the Town of Surf City and 326 within the Town of NTB.
+Adequate parking and public access were also required.